aristanetworks/atd-public/topologies/datacenter-latest/labguides/source/cvp_studios_l3ls_evpn.rst

 - Navigate to the “L3 Leaf-Spine Fabric” studio.

-First, we need to set our tag query to assign our devices.|br| Let’s include all devices with the ``DC1:ALL`` tag pair.
+First, we need to set our tag query to assign our devices.
+|br| Let’s include all devices with the ``DC1:ALL`` tag pair.
 You’ll see the number of devices it finds and their IDs.

-|br| Next, let’s create our datacenter, for this lab, we’ll just use ``“1”``.
+Once the query is complete and you verify all devices are included, let's create our Datacenter.
+|br| In the "Data Centers" section, let's use a value of **"1"**  *(this can be a name or an integer, but for the lab let's use the aforementioned value)*
+|br| Once complete, click the arrow to proceed into the configuration.

+**Important Tip:**
-**Important Tip: Anytime you see “create” in a field the autotagger is automatically creating a tag for the devices included in the studio.
+|br| **Anytime you see “create” in a field the autotagger is automatically creating a tag for the devices included in the studio.
 We’ll come back to this later.**

-   NOTE:
-   The tag query at this time is an implicit *“AND”* operation.
-For example, if you had ``DC1:ALL`` and ``DC2:ALL`` tags, if you just used both tags, it would not present a result.
-   |br| In this instance you would need to add the *“OR”* operator in between them.
-Also, the tagging must be precise.
-Do not include any devices that will not be assigned to the studio in question.

 .. image:: images/cvp_studios_l3ls_evpn/9L3LSPT1.gif
    :align: center

-Once complete, click the arrow on the Datacenter to continue.
-|br| Now, we need to assign the individual devices from our query, assign the fabric device roles, and create our pod.
+|br| Now, we need to assign the individual devices from our query, assign the **fabric device roles**, and create our pod.

    The Fabric Device section is critical.
-Here we will set our roles and ID numbers.
-Every Spine and Leaf needs a unique number.
+Here we will set our **roles** and **ID** numbers.
+Every Spine and Leaf requires a unique number.
-|br| E.G. if you have 6 spines between 2 pods there will be six entries, 1 through 6.
-The Fabric devices will auto fill important sections later in the EVPN Studio.

 |br| Let’s do this now.

-   Note: a “pod” is not a rack construct in Studios.
-In this nomenclature, a pod is a leaf/spine collection.
-E.G. if you had more than one leaf/spine in the same datacenter they would get their own pod configuration.
+   Note: The devices in the Fabric Device will auto fill important sections later in the EVPN Studio.

 .. image:: images/cvp_studios_l3ls_evpn/10L3LSPT2.gif
    :align: center